 Iota Geminorum is a fourth magnitude star belonging to the spectral class G9III.
 It has an apparent magnitude of 3.78 and is approximately 326 light years distant.

-The star’s proper name, Propus, means “the forefoot” in Latin.
+The star’s traditional name, Propus, means “the forefoot” in Latin.
 Propus is classified as a variable star.

 Mekbuda – ζ Geminorum (Zeta Geminorum)